mgeier/homepage/reproducible_research.rst

   systems support entering math equations.
 IPython also supports nice-looking equations (using MathJax).

-  .. todo:: CASs
+  TODO: CASs

 numeric calculations, simulations, visualizations
-  .. todo:: NumPy, SciPy, matplotlib, Mayavi, ...
+  TODO: NumPy, SciPy, matplotlib, Mayavi, ...

 cluster computing
-  .. todo:: IPython
+  TODO: IPython

+measurements
+  TODO: settings, logs, software, pre-/post-processing scripts

 experimental apparatus
-  .. todo:: detailed description, drawings, photos, detailed list of devices ant
+  TODO: detailed description, drawings, photos, detailed list of devices ant
      the used configuration, ...

-  .. todo:: software (ideally open source), scripts, configuration files, data
+  TODO: software (ideally open source), scripts, configuration files, data
      files, ...

 statistical evaluation
-  .. todo:: raw data, all scripts
+  TODO: raw data, all scripts

-  .. todo:: pandas, R
+  TODO: pandas, R

 Software
 --------

-...
+The following is a completely subjective selection of open-source software.
+This is not at all exhaustive, there are a lot of alternatives, both commercial and non-commercial.

 Python
 ^^^^^^